Laura writes from the Pacific Northwest. She explores topics on relationships, mind-body wellness, social issues, and lifestyle.

-No longer worshipping the struggle had me scared of 'what now'?
-Struggle was part of my identity; part of my triumphs.
-No matter how it looked on the outside though, if I was honest, I was still suffering on the inside.
+No longer worshipping the struggle meant I had to face the scary 'what now?' question.
+Struggle was part of my identity, part of my triumphs.
+If I was being honest, I was still suffering on the inside—no matter how it looked on the outside.

 Three Ways to Heal Trauma—Psychologically and Emotionally

 1. Take out the trash: Start with an assessment of how your trauma affects your life now.

 The first thing to do is to stop the past!
 Stop continuing to enact the trauma.
 Sounds obvious, but how?

 One reason it's difficult for us to forgive and let go of the way we identify with our trauma is when we keep the trauma going.
 We do this by still playing the role of the victim or taking on the role of the perpetrator.
 We also do this by still believing we are the same person who went through the trauma.